ibm-messaging/event-streams-samples/kafka-nodejs-console-sample/docs/Local.md

 For example:
 * Ubuntu: /etc/ssl/certs
 * RedHat: /etc/pki/tls/cert.pem
-* macOS: /usr/local/etc/openssl/cert.pem from openssl installed by brew
+* macOS: /usr/local/etc/openssl/cert.pem or /usr/local/etc/openssl@1.1/cert.pem from openssl installed by brew

 __Note__: `<kafka_brokers_sasl>` must be a single string enclosed in quotes.
 For example: `"host1:port1,host2:port2"`.
 We recommend using all the Kafka hosts listed in the `Credentials` you selected.